Szilassi polyhedron

 In geometry, the Szilassi polyhedron is a nonconvex polyhedron, topologically a torus, with seven hexagonal faces.
+The tetrahedron and the Szilassi polyhedron are the only two known polyhedra in which each face shares an edge with each other face.

 Coloring and symmetry

 The 14 vertices and 21 edges of the Szilassi polyhedron form an embedding of the Heawood graph onto the surface of a torus.

 Each face of this polyhedron shares an edge with each other face.
 As a result, it requires seven colours to colour all adjacent faces.
 This example shows that, on surfaces topologically equivalent to a torus, some subdivisions require seven colors, providing the lower bound for the seven colour theorem.
 The other half of the theorem states that all toroidal subdivisions can be colored with seven or fewer colors.

 The Szilassi polyhedron has an axis of 180-degree symmetry.
 This symmetry swaps three pairs of congruent faces, leaving one unpaired hexagon that has the same rotational symmetry as the polyhedron.

 Complete face adjacency

 The tetrahedron and the Szilassi polyhedron are the only two known polyhedra in which each face shares an edge with each other face.